Menu

 CANCELLATION POLICY

 If a staff member, volunteer, or participant must cancel for any reason, please submit this request in writing to info@dbctx.org or your direct supervisor as soon as possible.
-Refunds will be issued if required.
+Refunds for participants must be made in writing 40 day before event start date and will be reviewed by board for a determination.
+Staff and volunteer positions are non-refundable.

 Contact Us